 Connecting your console correctly is the first step to reliving those epic Halo 3 sessions or exploring the vast world of Skyrim.
-While the console originally launched with composite cables (those red, white, and yellow things), the introduction of an HDMI port in later models was a game-changer, literally.
+While the console originally launched with composite cables (those red, white, and yellow things), the introduction of an HDMI port in later models was a major upgrade, literally.
 It unlocked higher-quality video and audio, making it the definitive way to experience the 360’s incredible library.

 What Exactly Is an Xbox 360 HDMI Cable?